PESTILLILAB/tacademia.hugo/content/team/feature_inclusivity.md

 ---
 title: Inclusivity
-subtitle : Inclusivity means including all image : /img/neuro_diverse2.png
-tags : ['feature']
+subtitle : Inclusion means open access to resources and a safe place for all image : /img/neuro_diverse2.png tags : ['feature']
 ---